unframed/JSONModel.php/README.md

 - `columns` a map of column names to their SQL type definition for a table, or a SELECT statement for a view;
 - `jsonColumn` the name of the column used to store JSON or `NULL`.

-For instance to factor a `JSONModel` for our example's `task` table we should define the primary key and the integer columns :
+For instance to factor a `JSONModel` for our example's `tasks` table we should define the primary key and the integer columns :

 ~~~php
 <?php